Muscovy duck: Taxonomy and systematics

+The species was first scientifically described by Carl Linnaeus in his 1758 edition of Systema Naturae as Anas moschata, literally meaning "musk duck".
+It was later transferred to the genus Cairina, making its current binomial name Cairina moschata.
+It is the only species in its genus; one other species formerly included, the white-winged duck, has now been transferred to its own genus, as Asarcornis scutulata.

+The Muscovy duck was formerly placed into the paraphyletic "perching duck" assemblage, but subsequently moved to the dabbling duck subfamily Anatinae.
+Analysis of the mtDNA sequences of the cytochrome b and NADH dehydrogenase subunit 2 genes, however, indicates that it might be closer to the genus Aix and better placed in the subfamily Tadorninae.

+The Muscovy duck is monotypic, with no subspecies; domesticated birds are commonly, but not validly, cited as a "subspecies domestica", though this has no taxonomic standing.

+Biology

 The karyotype of the Muscovy duck is 2n=80, consisting of three pairs of macrochromosomes, 36 pairs of microchromosomes, and a pair of sex chromosomes.
 The two largest macrochromosome pairs are submetacentric, while all other chromosomes are acrocentric or probably telocentric for the smallest microchromosomes.
 The submetacentric chromosomes and the Z (female) chromosome show rather little constitutive heterochromatin (C bands), while the W chromosomes are at least two-thirds heterochromatin.